 THC is the ingredient that causes the euphoric/psychoactive effects of cannabis.
 The doses needed to provide relief for the patient will vary, and with this, so can the euphoric effect.
 CBD should also be an ingredient of this treatment as it works synergistically with the THC, and also can decrease the euphoric effects of the THC.
 This allows for higher doses of THC to be used by lowering the side-effects of the THC.

 The Medical Marijuana Treatment Centers are taking different approaches to the types of cannabis products they offer.
 Because patients react differently to the various THC-containing plants, some Centers differentiate their products based on whether it is derived from a sativa, indica, or hybrid plant.
 Some Centers indicate the individual strain of the plant and offer more than one strain of any given type (i.e., sativa).
 Additionally, many Centers offer combination products with various ratios of CBD to THC.

-Dr. David Berger is considered one of the most experienced physicians certifying medical cannabis in Tampa, Clearwater, Brandon and throughout the state of Florida.
+Dr. David Berger is considered one of the most experienced physicians certifying and dosing medical cannabis in Tampa, Clearwater, Brandon and throughout the state of Florida.